Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/README.md

 Students by the end of the course will be able to ...

-1. Build Single Page Applications (SPAs)
+1. Design and implement Single Page Applications (SPAs)
 1. Identify and utilize Reactive Programming when building SPAs, and how it differs from other programming paradigms
-1. Manage application states using the Flux architecture pattern
 1. Use conditional rendering to programatically manage the user interface
+1. Build SPAs using a component based architecture
+1. Use Public and custom APIs
+1. Integrate SPAs with Express servers

 ## Schedule
----
-### _INSTRUCTOR NOTE: PLEASE REMOVE THIS BEFORE SUBMITTING_
-If you teach **M/W** or **Tu/Th**, please pick from a template below and delete the other one

 ---
 ### M/W Template